gohugoio/hugo/content/getting-started/usage.md

   -F, --buildFuture                include content with publishdate in the future
       --cacheDir string            filesystem path to cache directory.
-Defaults: $TMPDIR/hugo_cache/ --canonifyURLs               if true, all relative URLs will be canonicalized using baseURL --cleanDestinationDir        Remove files from destination not found in static directories --config string              config file (default is path/config.yaml|json|toml) -c, --contentDir string          filesystem path to content directory -d, --destination string         filesystem path to write files to --disable404                 Do not render 404 page
+Defaults: $TMPDIR/hugo_cache/ --canonifyURLs               if true, all relative URLs will be canonicalized using baseURL --cleanDestinationDir        remove files from destination not found in static directories --config string              config file (default is path/config.yaml|json|toml) -c, --contentDir string          filesystem path to content directory -d, --destination string         filesystem path to write files to --disable404                 do not render 404 page
-      --disableKinds stringSlice   Disable different kind of pages (home, RSS etc.)
+      --disableKinds stringSlice   disable different kind of pages (home, RSS etc.)
-      --disableRSS                 Do not build RSS files
+      --disableRSS                 do not build RSS files
-      --disableSitemap             Do not build Sitemap file
+      --disableSitemap             do not build Sitemap file
-      --enableGitInfo              Add Git revision, date and author info to the pages --forceSyncStatic            Copy all files when static is changed.
+      --enableGitInfo              add Git revision, date and author info to the pages --forceSyncStatic            copy all files when static is changed.
+  -h, --help                       help for hugo
-      --i18n-warnings              Print missing translations
+      --i18n-warnings              print missing translations
-      --ignoreCache                Ignores the cache directory -l, --layoutDir string           filesystem path to layout directory --log                        Enable Logging
+      --ignoreCache                ignores the cache directory -l, --layoutDir string           filesystem path to layout directory --log                        enable Logging
-      --logFile string             Log File path (if set, logging enabled automatically) --noChmod                    Don't sync permission mode of files --noTimes                    Don't sync modification time of files --pluralizeListTitles        Pluralize titles in lists using inflect (default true) --preserveTaxonomyNames      Preserve taxonomy names as written ("Gérard Depardieu" vs "gerard-depardieu") --quiet                      build in quiet mode
+      --logFile string             log File path (if set, logging enabled automatically) --noChmod                    don't sync permission mode of files --noTimes                    don't sync modification time of files --pluralizeListTitles        pluralize titles in lists using inflect (default true) --preserveTaxonomyNames      preserve taxonomy names as written ("Gérard Depardieu" vs "gerard-depardieu") --quiet                      build in quiet mode
       --renderToMemory             render to memory (only useful for benchmark testing) -s, --source string              filesystem path to read files relative from